Propwealth’s frequently asked questions. If you can’t find the info, please email us.

 Currently, we are dealing with Berkeley Homes on some really fantastic value developments in London.

 How do I know that the area is good for tenants?

 We do extensive research in the areas and will not suggest the property if you are going to battle to get a tenant.

-We invest a lot of our time looking at areas and identifying them.
-This is part of the due diligence and the absolute key to the success of a buy-to-let property.
-We also encourage our investors to put the postal code into Google and drive around the area on line.
+We invest a lot of our time looking at areas and identifying their potential.
+This is part of the Due Diligence and the absolute key to the success of a buy-to-let property.
+We also encourage our investors to put the postal code into Google and “drive around” the area online.

 Are tenants scarce and how long does it take to find tenants?

 In London, there is a huge demand for tenants.
 In our north London development, we find that we can place tenants within a couple of days to a few weeks.